brandonhenness/Prometheus/README.md

 # Prometheus

+> ## ⚠️ Important Notice
+> This project is currently not in a working state and is under active development.
+Updates and fixes are being implemented to bring the app to a functional state.
+Please check back for updates or contribute to its progress.

 In ancient Greek mythology, Prometheus was a Titan revered for his cunning and foresight.
 Defying the Olympian gods, he bestowed upon humanity a gift of immeasurable value – fire.
 This was not just literal fire, but a symbol of technology, knowledge, and the spark of civilization itself.
 Prometheus, whose name means 'forethought', was celebrated as a champion of mankind, empowering them with the tools for progress and enlightenment, much to the chagrin of Zeus and the other gods who wished to keep humans in a state of dependency and ignorance.

 ## Enlightenment Through Education